Glenn-v-W/nlp-ue4/README.md

 So, for example, imagine we have:

-    an Entity of Objects with Base barrel an Entity of Colors with base red, and is set to be meaningless an Intent of Equipables with base key
+    an Entity of Objects with base barrel an Entity of Colors with base red, and is set to be meaningless an Intent of Equipables with base key